joncrlsn/pgcp/README.md

 #### flags (these mostly match psql arguments):
 program flag         | Explanation
 -------------------: | -------------
-  -V, --version      | prints the version of pgrun being run -?, --help         | prints a summary of the commands accepted by pgrun -U, --user         | user in postgres to execute the commands -h, --host         | host name where database is running (default is localhost) -p, --port         | port database is listening on (default is 5432)
+  -V, --version      | prints the version of pgcp being run -?, --help         | prints a summary of the commands accepted by pgcp -U, --user         | user in postgres to execute the commands -h, --host         | host name where database is running (default is localhost) -p, --port         | port database is listening on (default is 5432)